-This scope of this tutorial is to explain how we can edit and make changes to Network Configurations on RHEL/CentOS 7.0 from command line only, and, more specific how we can set up a Static IP addresses on network interfaces using system network scripts, which is a must be configured to serve Internet-facing network services, and how to configure or change RHEL/CentOS 7.0 system hostname.
+The scope of this tutorial is to explain how we can edit and make changes to Network Configurations on RHEL/CentOS 8/7 from the command line only, and, more specifically how we can set up a Static IP address on network interfaces using system network-scripts, which is a must be configured to serve Internet-facing network services, and how to configure or change RHEL/CentOS system hostname.

 Also will show you, how we can manage or disable unwanted system services, such as Network Manager, which is no longer needed in-case you use a manual static IP configured on network scripts, Avahi-Daemon which is, also, not needed on a server and represents a seriously security gap, unless you installed the server on your Laptop and you want to instantly browse your network for other services, and on the final will present you Network Manager Text User Interface – nmtui, a system utility that can ease the job of editing your system network settings with advanced Interface configurations like creating Bond, Bridge, Team and VLAN Interfaces.

 - How to Enable RHEL Subscription in RHEL 8